TristanSalles/EnviReef/book/xarray/xarray_intro.md

-# Xarray for multidimensional gridded data
+# Xarray for multidimensional data

 *This material is adapted from the [Xarray documentation](http://xarray.pydata.org/en/stable/index.html)*.